Non-simple SLE curves are not determined by their range: Derivation of Theorem and of Theorem

 \begin{proof}[Proof of Theorem~\ref{thm:percolation_not_determined}] As mentioned in the introduction, our proof for CPIs in the case where $p=1$ (i.e.\ where all of the CLE loops have the same label) can in fact be easily adapted to the more general setting of labeled CLE carpets.
 So, for simplicity, we will only include the argument in the case that $p=1$.

 Fix $\kappa \in (8/3,4)$ and let $\kappa' = 16/\kappa \in (4,6)$.
 We suppose that we have a coupling of a~$\CLE_{\kappa'}$ process~$\Gamma'$ and a~$\CLE_\kappa$ process~$\Gamma$ as described at the end of Section~\ref{subsec:percolation_review}.
-Just as in Section~\ref{subsec:hookup4_to_8}, we then explore part of the branch of the $\CLE_{\kappa'}$ exploration tree from $-i$ to $i$, and then, starting from its most recent intersection with $\partial \D$ in the counterclockwise direction starting from $-i$, we start drawing the currently explored loop backwards up to some stopping time.
+Just as in Section~\ref{subsec:hookup4_to_8}, we then explore part of the branch $\eta'$ of the $\CLE_{\kappa'}$ exploration tree from $-i$ to $i$ up to a stopping time $t$, and then, starting from its most recent intersection with $\partial \D$ in the counterclockwise direction starting from $-i$, we start drawing the currently explored loop backwards up to some stopping time, say $\wt{t}$.
+Call this curve $\wt{\eta}'$.
 We then condition on all of the $\CLE_\kappa$ loops which intersect the part of the $\CLE_{\kappa'}$ exploration tree that we have observed so far.
 See the left side of Figure~\ref{fig:percolation_randomness} for an illustration.
-By \cite[Theorem~7.3]{cle_percolations}, we know in particular that the conditional law of the~$\CLE_{\kappa'}$ exploration tree in the connected component of the remaining domain which has~$i$ on its boundary, is given by that of an independent $\CLE_{\kappa'}$ exploration tree in the remaining domain.
-(In the FK-Potts analogy in a domain~$D$, one considers a monochromatic with color ``$A$'' boundary condition for Potts that one can view as a wired boundary condition for the coupled FK model, and one explores the inner boundaries that touch $\partial D$ of the open FK-cluster up to some time -- this corresponds to the exploration of the CLE$_\kappa'$ tree.
-Then, one attaches to its right all the clusters of ``non-$A$'' sites which therefore have $A$'s on their outer boundary, and notes that in the remaining domain, one has again $A$-monochromatic boundary conditions).
+By \cite[Theorem~7.3]{cle_percolations}, we know in particular that the conditional law of the~$\CLE_{\kappa'}$ exploration tree in the connected component of the remaining domain $D_0$ which has~$i$ on its boundary, is given by that of an independent $\CLE_{\kappa'}$ exploration tree in the remaining domain.
+(In the FK-Potts analogy in a domain~$D$, one considers a monochromatic with color ``$A$'' boundary condition for Potts that one can view as a wired boundary condition for the coupled FK model, and one explores the inner boundaries that touch $\partial D$ of the open FK-cluster up to some time -- this corresponds to the exploration of the $\CLE_{\kappa'}$ tree.
+Then, one attaches to its right all the clusters of ``non-$A$'' sites which therefore have $A$'s on their outer boundary, and notes that in $D_0$, one has again $A$-monochromatic boundary conditions.)
+This exploration tree in turn determines a $\CLE_{\kappa'}$ process $\Gamma_0'$ in $D_0$.
+We emphasize that the loops of $\Gamma_0'$ are not necessarily loops of $\Gamma'$ even though the exploration tree associated with the former is a subset of the exploration tree of the latter.
+(This has to do with how the loops are defined from the exploration tree when the branches are bouncing off the domain boundary.)

-This allows us to set things up in a manner which is similar to the proof of Theorem~\ref{thm:cle_not_determined} except we will choose the point from which we start to explore another part of the $\CLE_{\kappa'}$ exploration tree differently.
-Namely, we pick a point which is on one of the aforementioned $\CLE_\kappa$ loops and then explore a branch of the $\CLE_{\kappa'}$ exploration tree from there and then part of the time-reversal of the branch targeted at its most recent intersection with the domain boundary on its right side, as illustrated in the right side of Figure~\ref{fig:percolation_randomness}.